testCodeV01/soft_deleter/README.md

 And excute `bundle exec rails db:migrate`.
 That's all.<br />
 <br />
-Or if you already have User model, and you want introduce soft delete in it, create migration file and add lines like bellow
+Or if you already have User model, and you want introduce soft delete in it, create migration file and add lines like below
 ```ruby
 class AddSoftDeleterAttributesToUsers < ActiveRecord::Migration[7.0]
   def change